emissary-ingress/emissary/user-guide/getting-started.md

 2. Deploy the `quote` service to the cluster by typing the command `kubectl apply -f quote.yaml`.

 3. Now, create a `Mapping` configuration that tells Ambassador to route all traffic from `/backend/` to the `quote` service.
-Copy the YAML and save to a file called `quote-backend.yaml`.
+Copy the YAML and save it to a file called `quote-backend.yaml`.

    ```
    ---